 Imagine if this was also a picture of our organizations.
 Our leadership.
 Our cultures.

-Imagine if our companies created the conditions for every customer, vendor, supplier, contractor, and every single employee to thrive.
-Every the ones that may currently seen menacing!
-Until we reached the point where the abundant, resilient, outcomes we produce together far exceed anything we could have ever imagined, because they are a natural result of the health we have built.
+Imagine if our companies created the conditions for every customer, vendor, supplier, contractor, and every single employee to thrive – even the ones that may currently seen menacing – until we reached the point where the abundant, resilient, outcomes we produce far exceed anything we could have ever imagined, because they are a natural result of the health we have built throughout our entire organization.